Practice of Art

 (Offered as EUST 216, ARCH 216, and ARHA 216.)
 In this intermediate architectural design studio we will explore the intellectual and creative process of making and representing architectural space.
 The focus will be to explore the boundaries of architecture--physically and theoretically, historically and presently--through digital media.
 Our process will prompt us to dissect 20th-century European architectures and urban spaces and to explore their relationships to contemporary, global issues.
 The capstone of the course will be a significant design project (TBD) requiring rigorous studio practices, resulting in plans, sections, elevations and digital models.
 This course will introduce students to various digital diagramming, drawing, and modeling software, while challenging students to question the theoretical and practical implications of these interdisciplinary media processes.
 This course will combine lectures, reading, discussion, and extensive studio design.

 Requisite: ARHA 111.
 Admission with consent of the instructor.
 Limited to 10 students.
 Spring semester.
-Five College Professor Long.2016-17: Offered in Fall 2016
+Five College Professor Long.2023-24: Not offered

 An introduction to black-and-white still photography.
 The basic elements of photographic technique will be taught as a means to explore both general pictorial structure and photography’s own unique visual language.
 Emphasis will be centered less on technical concerns and more on investigating how images can become vessels for both ideas and deeply human emotions.
 Weekly assignments, weekly critiques, readings, and slide lectures about the work of artist-photographers, one short paper, and a final portfolio involving an independent project of choice.
 Two three-hour meetings per week.